-- Transport Canada, along with the Government of Nunavut and the Medical Chief officer. - The approval was to allow Agnico Eagle to ship its material by sealift to Rankin Inlet and Baker Lake.
-No contact with the community will be allowed. - Baker Lake and Rankin Inlet Hamlets have also been consulted prior to submitting their plan to the Government of Nunavut to seek for their opinions and suggestions.
+- Transport Canada, along with the Government of Nunavut and the Medical Chief officer. - The approval was to allow Agnico Eagle to ship its material by sealift to Rankin Inlet and Baker Lake. - Baker Lake and Rankin Inlet Hamlets have also been consulted prior to submitting their plan to the Government of Nunavut to seek for their opinions and suggestions.